antimatter15/autograph/README.md

 </Query>
 ```

-Autograph is a new kind of GraphQL client that is remarkably easy to use.
+Autograph is a new kind of GraphQL client that eliminates some of that repetition.
 Here's some code which does the same thing as the code above, using Autograph:

 ```jsx
 <Autograph>{